Home > Advising > Advising Teams > Health Sciences Advising > Pre Nursing > Nursing Track FAQ

 Anyone who has an Associate’s Degree or higher from a regionally accredited college or university gets an extra point in the application process.
 Note: The maximum amount of extra points a student can gain from previous degrees is one (1).

 The minimum GPA is 2.5.
 This is posted on the Nursing web page and on the Applications.
-However, this is a competitive-entry program and students whose GPA is higher are always considered first.

 You would have two options: